AbiT-246/Peek_2/README.md

-> **This is an update of Peek

 # Usage

-1. Enter the password of which strength you would like to check, and click enter The provided password will be analyzed in terms of previous breaches, length, complexity, pattern, and language, and results will be provided on the screen.
+1. Enter the password of which strength you would like to check, and click enter.\
+   The provided password will be analyzed in terms of previous breaches, length, complexity, pattern, and language, and results will be provided on the screen.\
    Results will be separated into 3 tiers:
-      1. Tier 1: The scale will show a result in red.
+      1. Tier 1: The scale to the right will show a result in red.
 This means the provided password is less than 25% secure, making it extremely vulnerable.
-      2. Tier 2: The scale will show a result in yellow.
+      2. Tier 2: The scale to the right will show a result in yellow.
 This means the provided password is between 25% and 50% secure, making it mildly vulnerable.
-      3. Tier 3: The scale will show a result in green.
+      3. Tier 3: The scale to the right will show a result in green.
 This means the provided password is above 50% secure, making it relatively less vulnerable.
 2. Click on the 'generate password' button to generate a new password.
 3. Provided responses to the prompted questions.
 These are the answers that will be used to generate a password.
 Click on the prompts for more information...
 4. You should be redirected to a new page with the new password displayed.
 Enjoy your new password!
 But wait...there's more!